afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step3.md

 A new task was added to the shipyard file called `approval`.
 When it was time to action this task, Keptn created and distributed a cloudevent of type `sh.keptn.event.approval.triggered`.
 The [approval service](https://github.com/keptn/keptn/tree/master/approval-service) is a Keptn core microservice which listens for and actions this event.

-The `properties` block in the shipyard file tell the approval service that a manual approval is required regardless of the success / fail output of the preceding task.
+The `properties` block in the shipyard file tells the approval service that a manual approval is required regardless of the success / fail output of the preceding task.

 The `approval.finished` event will not be sent back to keptn until user input has been received and so the `deployment` task is not actioned until after a user clicks approve.